Supports the natural removal process of forever chemicals from the body

 PFAS Removal

 Cambiotics introduces a precision-formulated probiotic that supports the body’s natural process for removal of forever chemicals.
-Its specialized probiotic strains are designed to interact with PFAS molecules in the gut and may support their natural movement through the digestive system.
+Its specialized probiotic strains are designed to interact with PFAS molecules in the gut and support their removal through the digestive system.

 Contain probiotic strains that have been shown in scientific studies to bioaccumulate PFAS from their surroundings.